 To use CQN, connections must have

 events mode set to

 connection = cx_Oracle.connect(userName, password, "dbhost.example.com/orclpdb1", events=True)

-For notifications to be received, the database must be able to connect back to
+The default CQN connection mode means the database must be able to connect back

 Creating a Subscription¶